Tamper Detection against Unitary Operators: Conclusion and future work

 \section{Conclusion and future work}

-Our main result exhibits the existence of quantum tamper detection codes for large families of unitaries of size upto $2^{2^{\alpha n}}$.
-Since the proof is probabilistic, one natural direction would be to give a constructive proof for quantum tamper detection codes, similar to the one presented in this work for generalised Pauli matrices.
-There are natural follow up questions: \begin{itemize} \item Can we provide quantum tamper detection security for families of CPTP maps? \item Like the classical result of \cite{JW15}, can we show efficient constructive proof for any family of unitary operators of size $2^{s(n)}$ where $s$ is an arbitrary polynomial in $n$? \item Classically tamper detection codes exist for any $\alpha <1$.
-In the current work we show the existence of unitary tamper detection codes for $\alpha< \beta=\frac{1}{6}$.
-Although we note that with careful optimization of parameters same analysis goes through for any $\beta<\frac{1}{4}$, it will be interesting to see if we can get tamper detection codes for $\alpha \geq \frac{1}{4}$, possibly using some other techniques. \item One major objective in this direction is to construct non-malleable codes.
-Can we extend the tamper detection security to non-malleable security? \end{itemize}
+Our main result exhibits the existence of quantum tamper detection codes for large families of unitary operators of size upto $2^{2^{\alpha n}}$.
+Since the proof is probabilistic, one natural direction would be to give a constructive proof for quantum tamper detection codes.
+However, it should be noted that such efficient constructions are not known even against a classical adversary of such a large size.
+Typically, efficient constructions are known for families of size $2^{\poly(n)}$ in the CRS model.
+Hence, one has to first find out families of relatively small size (and of some interest) against which tamper detection can be made efficient.
+We present one such example, the family of generalized Pauli operators.
+There are other natural follow-up questions: \begin{itemize} \item An arbitrary quantum adversary is capable of doing CPTP operations.
+Can we provide quantum tamper detection security for families of CPTP maps?
+As a first work in this line, we restrict ourselves to unitary tamperings. \item Similar to the classical result of \cite{JW15}, can we obtain an efficient construction of tamper detection codes for an arbitrary family of unitary operators of size $2^{s(n)}$ where $s$ is an arbitrary polynomial in $n$? \item Classically tamper detection codes exist for any $\alpha <1$.
+In the current work, we show the existence of unitary tamper detection codes for $\alpha< \frac{1}{6}$.
+Although we note that with careful optimization of parameters, the same analysis goes through for any $\alpha <\frac{1}{4}$, it will be interesting to see if we can get tamper detection codes for $\alpha \geq \frac{1}{4}$, possibly using some other techniques. \item Classical tamper detection codes turned out to be an important component in the construction of classical non-malleable codes.
+Even in the case of unitary tamperings against classical messages, we show that tamper detection can lead to meaningful non-malleable guarantees.
+It would be interesting to see if a similar approach can be taken for quantum messages as well. \end{itemize}